kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 However, that state change transaction didn't take place from within the context of the smart contract itself.
 No contract logic was executed in the transaction.

-To illustrate how you can change the state of information stored on the blockchain using the logic in a smart contract, we make a few adjustments to the content of the `hello-world` smart contract.
+To illustrate how you can change the state of information stored on the blockchain using the logic in a smart contract, you first need to modify the code in the `hello-world` smart contract.
 The modified version of the smart contract looks like this:

 ```lisp